e-c-k-e-r/vall-e/README.md

 A Gradio-based web UI is accessible by running `python3 -m vall_e.webui`.
 You can, optionally, pass:

 * `--yaml=./path/to/your/config.yaml`: will load the targeted YAML
+* `--model=./path/to/your/model.sft`: will load the targeted model weights
 * `--listen 0.0.0.0:7860`: will set the web UI to listen to all IPs at port 7860.
 Replace the IP and Port to your preference.

 ### Emergent Behavior